 Any trip requires advance planning so you can be comfortable and lower your risk for worsening symptoms.
 Use this checklist to create a smart travel plan for a safe and enjoyable trip.
 Bon voyage!

-Arrange a consultation with your doctor at least four to six weeks before traveling.
+Arrange a consultation with your doctor at least 4 to 6 weeks before traveling.

 Get written instructions for how to handle problems while away.

 If you are crossing time zones, be sure to ask your doctor how to take your medicines on schedule.

 Discuss your specific travel concerns.
 Take notes or ask a loved one to do it.

 Always plan to travel during slower times, or off-season, when there are fewer people.

 Consider what times of day you usually feel your best and when you need to take medicine.

 If you will be flying, call the Transportation Security Adminstration (TSA) at least 72 hours before your flight.
 The TSA can give you special help at security screening checkpoints.

 Do you have enough medicine?
 Do you have extra in case of an unplanned delay?